-As a Chinese American teenager who closely follows current events and politics, I have noticed that in the past couple of years, my front pages are often filled with a variety of news covering the surge of anti-Asian hate crimes in the US.
-The news about these hate crimes reminded me of how politicians had openly spurred resentment against Asian Americans for a handful of votes, calling Covid-19 the “Chinese Virus” and seemingly laying blame on all Chinese people for the Coronavirus.
-As tensions with China have recently flared up over Nancy Pelosi’s visit to Taiwan, and the War in Ukraine has led to an increase in militaristic and dangerous rhetoric from authoritarian states, such as Russia and China, will hatred and resentment towards Asian Americans increase, leading to further violence and discrimination?
-While I hope for a peaceful and mutually beneficial solution to the hostile relationship between America and China, it is unrealistic to believe that everything will be friendly and calm between the two countries.
-As such, I am worried that the Chinese American community may face a new spike in anti-Asian hate crimes and discrimination if tensions between Western democracies and Authoritarian states like China converge to a breaking point.
+As a proud American citizen from an Asian-American background and being closely interested in current events and politics, I have noticed that in the past couple of years, my front pages are often filled with a variety of news covering the surge of anti-Asian hate crimes in the US.
+In recent years, certain politicians have openly spurred resentment against Asian American citizens for a handful of votes, calling COVID-19 the “Chinese Virus” and seemingly laying blame on all Chinese people for the Coronavirus.
+As tensions with China flare up over Nancy Pelosi’s visit to Taiwan and the War in Ukraine leading to an increase in militaristic and dangerous rhetoric from authoritarian states, such as Russia and China, I wonder if we will see a surge in hatred and resentment towards Asian Americans.
+While I hope for a peaceful and positive resolution to the growing tensions between America and China, it is unrealistic to believe that things will grow to be friendly and calm between the two powers.
+As such, I am worried that the Chinese-American community may face a new spike in anti-Asian hate crimes and discrimination if tensions between Western democracies and China’s autocratic regime converge to a breaking point.

-Public outrage has created an environment that has led to unabashed anger towards Russians without any distinction between the people of Russia and the decision makers conducting a war of aggression in Ukraine.
+Public outrage has created an environment that has led to unabashed anger towards Russians without any distinction between the people of Russia and the decision-makers conducting a brutal war of aggression in Ukraine.
 In many cases, there has been a shocking lack of distinction being made between everyday Russians and the Russians who are directing and undertaking the invasion of Ukraine.
-Many Russians who oppose the invasion and have little connections with the rulers of Russia, still face discrimination and a worsening environment for them in Western countries.
-A Russian student in the UK even reported that a London university rejected her from a masters program because of the situation in Ukraine.
-Evenmore, the Russian flag, a symbol of heritage and pride for a country with a wealth of culture and history, has been, in some countries, outlawed and suppressed, seemingly a violation of the principles of freedom of speech and expression.
+Many Russians who oppose the invasion and have little connection to the rulers of Russia still face discrimination and a deteriorating environment for them in Western countries.
+A Russian student in the UK even reported that a London university rejected her from a master’s program because of the situation in Ukraine.
 It seems that Russians are, in many cases, being equated with their government and not as free-thinking individuals who may not necessarily agree with their government but are still Russians by birth who wish to celebrate their rich heritage and culture.
-The treatment of Russians may be a warning to Asian Americans, especially Chinese Americans, of what the future may hold if America and China are drawn into a conflict of words or of bullets.
-It would not be surprising that if China invaded Taiwan, many Chinese people in western nations would be targeted for their nationality/ethnicity and face a wide display of public anger towards them.
-Similar to what Russians currently face in many western countries.
-An increase in racism and hate crimes against Asian Americans related to the Covid-19 Pandemic has indicated that everyday Chinese people may face anger directed at the Chinese government, no matter their personal involvement in the governance of China itself.
-Similarly, hostility towards Russian people for the invasion of Ukraine has further proven that many people are not afraid to dole out judgment without considering the position of the people that they are hurting.
-Furthermore, it may be more challenging to express and be proud of Chinese heritage, given that Russians have even been persecuted for their cultural symbols and heritage, such as the Russian flag.
+The treatment of Russians may be a warning to Asian Americans, especially Chinese Americans, of what the future may hold if America and China are drawn into a conflict of words or bullets.
+It would not be a surprise, in the event that China invaded Taiwan, for Chinese immigrants in Western nations to face a degree of public backlash and a rise in racial discrimination.
+An increase in racism and hate crimes against Asian Americans related to the COVID-19 pandemic has indicated that everyday Chinese people may face anger directed at the Chinese government, no matter their personal involvement in the governance of China.
+Similarly, hostility towards Russian people for the Invasion of Ukraine has further proven that many people are not afraid to dole out judgment without considering the position of the people that they are hurting.
+Furthermore, it may be more challenging to express and celebrate Chinese heritage, given that Russians have been restricted in the ability to display their cultural symbols and heritage.

 I wonder if many Japanese Americans felt isolated by the hostility and resentment from America when they were put in internment camps, and suffered discrimination during World War Two.
 Many Japanese Americans faced high levels of discrimination during World War Two, even though they were not responsible for or necessarily supported Japan’s aggressive foreign expansion.
 However, it is worth pointing out that there are also many differences in the treatment of Russians in the present time and Japanese Americans in World War Two.
 Russians are not being sent to internment camps, and the persecution of the Japanese was largely spearheaded by people in positions of authority, which has not occurred in the present situation, at least in the US.

-Current and historical precedents lead me to be worried about the consequences for Asian communities, and especially Chinese communities if tensions around Taiwan enter a more dangerous phase.
+Current and historical precedents lead me to be worried about the consequences for Asian communities, and especially Chinese communities if tensions continue to rise around Taiwan.
 Asian American discrimination in the US is not a new concept, and given an excuse, such as the Coronavirus, it has shown that it can always rear its ugly head again, more than a century since Chinese immigrants first arrived on the shores of California in search of a better life in America.